Work for the Department of Revenue

 • Microsoft programs and other data base applications

-• Demonstrate self-motivation
+• Demonstrate self-motivation and follow instructions.

 • Follow instructions